react-rally/cfp/README.md

 It was open sourced in May 2014 and moved to its new home.
 Please view the contributor graph for those that have contributed since it was open sourced.

+The EmberConf fork has been coded and maintained by:

+* Ryan MdDonald
+* Leah Silber
+* Robert Jackson